irudaa/EscapeRoom/README.md

 # Let Me Out!
 > Let me out is a room escape game built using Java Swing and IntellIJ.
 This game is playable on a computer screen and for the moment there is only the computer version.
 There are various interactions involved such as mouse clicks, hover, and dragging.
-The goal is to find the hidden items around the room and try to get out of it in the limited time.
+The goal is to find the hidden items around the room and try to get out of it within the limited time.

 ## Table of Contents
 * [General Info](#general-information)